xXMinhDeshyXx/pinyin-table-note-taking/README.md

 Personal static study workspace for Mandarin pinyin.
 The app uses a FastAPI backend, a plain HTML/CSS/JavaScript frontend, and JSON files for local persistence.

+I was looking for a way to take notes of my Mandarin class so I vibecoded for 10 minutes and it popped out this thing.
+Quite broken but it gets the job done.

 ## Requirements

 - Python 3.9 or newer